Home

 Randall Zadar

-One of those Tuckers, I took to a local miniature show and met a miniature art dealer from Chicago.
-He encouraged me strongly to continue and to work smaller in the 1/12th scale.
-That was the fall of 1993 and by the spring of 1994, I had my first six miniatures ready for debut at an art show in Chicago.
-By 1995 business was booming, and I closed my office machine business and went full time into creating miniature art.
+I took one of those Tuckers to a local miniature show and met a miniature art dealer from Chicago.
+He encouraged me strongly to continue and to work smaller on the 1/12th scale.
+That was the fall of 1993, and by the spring of 1994, I had my first six miniatures ready for their debut at an art show in Chicago.
+By 1995, business was booming, and I closed my office machine business and went full-time into creating miniature art.

 Randall Zadar